OSGConnect/tutorial-ScalingUp-Python/README.md

-[title]: - "Scaling up compute resources - Python Example" [TOC]
+[title]: - “Large Scale Computation with HTCondor’s Queue Command” [TOC]

 ## Overview

-Scaling up the computational resources is a big advantage for doing certain large scale calculations on the OSG.
+Many large scale computations require the ability to process multiple jobs concurrently.
 Consider the extensive sampling for a multi-dimensional Monte Carlo integration or molecular dynamics simulation with several initial conditions.
-These type of calculations require submitting lot of jobs.
+These type of calculations require submitting many jobs.

-In the previous example, we submitted the job to a single worker machine.
 About a million CPU hours per day are available to OSG users on an opportunistic basis.
-Learning how to scale up and control large numbers of jobs to realizing the full potential of distributed high throughput computing on the OSG.
+Learning how to scale up and control large numbers of jobs is essential to realizing the full potential of distributed high throughput computing on the OSG.

-In this section, we will see how to scale up the calculations with simple python example.
+The `Queue` command in HTCondor can handle running multiple jobs from  a single job description file.
+In this tutorial, we will see how to scale up the calculations for a simple python example using the HTCondor’s Queue command

 Once we understand the basic HTCondor script, it is easy to scale up.

     $ tutorial ScalingUp-python
     $ cd tutorial-ScalingUp-python

 As we discussed in the previous section on HTCondor scripts, we need to prepare the job execution and the job submission scripts.